Sloane Grammar School boy, if you seek your memorial,

 You're Never Alone As A Sloane

-If you're already a member please remember to keep your Email address up to date using Edit Contact Info to be found by clicking on the Head and Shoulders icon at the top of the page.
+If you're already a member please remember to keep your Email address up to date using Edit Contact Info, to be found by clicking on the image at the top of the page.

-Please don't forget to use the Notify Me page to make selections that will help you keep in touch as well as help you enjoy all the website has to offer.
+Please don't forget to use the Notify Me page under the image to make selections that will help you keep in touch as well as help you enjoy all the website has to offer.

 Come on in!